JustGoodUI/dante-astro-theme/README.md

 [![Deploy to Netlify Button](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/JustGoodUI/dante-astro-theme)

-(If you click this☝️ button, it will create a new repo for you that looks exactly like this one, and sets that repo up immediately for deployment on Netlify)
+If you click this☝️ button, it will create a new repo for you that looks exactly like this one, and sets that repo up immediately for deployment on Netlify.

 ## Theme Features: